mahekkothari/mahekkothari.github.io/about.markdown

 #### Reads of 2025 (thus far)
 - The Idiot by Elif Batum
+- Days at the Morisaki Bookshop by Satoshi Yagisawa
 - The Year of Magical Thinking by Joan Didion
 - On Tyranny by Timothy Snyder